alanqingranwang/web/content/posts/2019-04-28---Fourier-Transform-Part-1.md

 ---
-title: Interpretations of the Fourier Transform, Part 1
+title: The Fourier Transform as a Limit of Fourier Coefficients
 date: "2019-06-30T22:40:32.169Z"
 template: "post"
 draft: false
-slug: "/posts/interpretations-of-the-fourier-transform-part-1/"
+slug: "/posts/fourier-transform-part-1/"
 category: "Signal Processing"
 tags:
   - "Signal Processing"
   - "Math"
-description: "As a limit of an aperiodic Fourier series"
+description: "Part 1 of a two-part series on Fourier transforms.
+In this post, as a \"limit\" of the Fourier series."
 ---

 The importance and application of the Fourier Transform can hardly be understated.
 But, it has a complicated formula that tells very little of the intuition behind it: